codenvibes/CS/02 SECURITY FOUNDATIONS/THM - PRINCIPLES OF SECURITY.md

 ### Availability

-==DEF-Availability is the guarantee that information and resources are accessible and usable when needed by authorized users, without undue delay or disruption.==
+DEF-Availability: ==Availability is the guarantee that information and resources are accessible and usable when needed by authorized users, without undue delay or disruption.==

 Availability is very often a key benchmark for an organisation.
 For example, having 99.99% uptime on their websites or systems (this is laid out in Service Level Agreements).
 When a system is unavailable, it often results in damage to an organisations reputation and financial.
 Availability is achieved through a combination of many elements, including: